rajgoel/course-machine-learning/06-lecture/slides.md

 approximates $v_{i,j}$

 > [!IMPORTANT]
-> We can start with arbitrary first layer embeddings and learn the weights **and** the first layer embeddings simultaneously.
+> We can start with arbitrary first layer embeddings.

 ---